 The equipment supplied by Mecalux and the warehouse management system Easy WMS is responsible for palletised product movement at the end of production lines, achieving total integration between the factory and the warehouse.
 This minimises the human intervention needed to move the goods between different areas.

 The warehouse, located on one side of the plant, is linked to production output via a two level overpass, leaving the middle area for future growth.

-So pallets could enter the warehouse, elevators were enabled at the overpass’ end that raise the load to the top level.
+To enable pallets to enter the warehouse, lifts were set up at the end of the overpass to raise the load to the top level.
 Then a circuit of automatic conveyors is responsible for transferring pallets up to the storage aisle allocated by the Easy WMS (Warehouse Management Software).

 Various checkpoints and set up ensure the size and excellent condition of the pallets coming into the warehouse.
 Quality control is essential, since 1,200 x 800 mm sized euro-pallets and medium sized 600 x 800 mm pallets are deposited in the same warehouse.